bitovi/academy/src/technology-consulting/5-communication.md

 To make your story more impactful, align it with your audience’s priorities.
 For example, is the client focused on reducing costs, improving efficiency, or customer satisfaction?
 Shape your story around what matters most to them.

-- **Understand motivations:** Identify what drives your audience—cost savings, reliability, innovation—and highlight how your solution addresses these points.
+- **Understand motivations:** Identify what drives your audience — cost savings, reliability, innovation — and highlight how your solution addresses these points.
 - **Use relatable examples:** Choose stories that reflect the types of challenges your audience faces so they can easily connect with your message.

 #### Story framework for technical storytelling